astrohart/MFR/MFR.Objects.CommandLine.Validators.Factories/README.md

 ##### Summary

-Creates instances of objects that implement the [ICommandLineValidator](#T-MFR-Objects-CommandLine-Validators-Interfaces-ICommandLineValidator 'MFR.Objects.CommandLine.Validators.Interfaces.ICommandLineValidator') interface.
+Provides access to the sole instance of the object that implements the [ICommandLineValidator](#T-MFR-Objects-CommandLine-Validators-Interfaces-ICommandLineValidator 'MFR.Objects.CommandLine.Validators.Interfaces.ICommandLineValidator') interface.